|

 Orville Schell

-It's not impossible to produce serious, quality journalism when those
+impossible to produce serious, quality journalism when those conditions are

 Traditional journalistic news room culture